What Is Wearable Technology?

 One of the earliest creations was Jacquard’s collaboration with Levi Strauss to create a smart jacket with touch-sensitive sleeves to control smartphones.

-The cuff links are removable and charge in a USB port.
+The cuff links are removable and charged in a USB port.

 – Intel X Chromat